siddhArtha-vk/Principia-Mathematica/README.md

-# Principia-Mathematica
+# Principia Mathematica
-Principles of Mathemstics
+Principles of Mathematics